5 Best Family-friendly Safaris in South Africa

 Madikwe is four to five hours’ drive from Johannesburg and about 90 minutes from Pilanesberg Game Reserve and Sun City.
 It is only 45 minutes’ drive from Gaborone, the capital city of Botswana, not allowing for the border crossing (which is normally very quick and straightforward).
 Or you can fly in an hour from O.R.
 Tambo International Airport, on the eastern outskirts of Johannesburg.

-4. Shamwari Game Reserve
+4. Shamwari Private Game Reserve

-Shamwari Game Reserve certainly isn’t the cheapest place to take the whole family, but it’s one of the most family-friendly of South Africa’s luxury private game reserves.
+Shamwari Private Game Reserve certainly isn’t the cheapest place to take the whole family, but it’s one of the most family-friendly of South Africa’s luxury private game reserves.

-The reserve is an easy drive of approximately one hour from the city of Port Elizabeth, which has a fairly busy international airport.
+hamwari is also one of the few private game reserves in South Africa with its own proper airport, which is serviced by twice-weekly shuttle flights to and from Cape Town and Johannesburg.
+Alternatively, it is an easy drive of approximately one hour from the city of Port Elizabeth, which has a fairly busy international airport.

 5. Addo Elephant National Park